lume/lume/README.md

 npm install -g jspm
 ```

-Set `jspm.directories.baseURL` in your package.json to `"src"`, looking something like the following.
+Set `jspm.directories.baseURL` in your package.json to `"src"`, similar to the following.

 ```json
 {